Common Name: Porcelain berry

 Scientific name: Ampelopsis brevipedunculata, syn.
 Ampelopsis gladulosa var. brevipedunculata

-Porcelain berry can also look similar to native species of grape vine (Vitus sp.), which are in the same family.
-The fruits of ripe wild grapes are uniformly dark purple to black in color while porcelain berries are multi-colored.
+Porcelain berry can also look similar to native species of grape vine (Vitus spp.), which are in the same family.
+The fruits of ripe wild grapes are uniformly dark purple to black in color when ripe, while porcelain berries are multi-colored.
 The mature wood of grape vines is usually shaggy and peeling, while porcelain berry bark does not peel.
 Finally, the pith (inner wood) of porcelain berry stems is white while that of grape vines is brown.
 (Sarver 2008)

 Porcelain berry is reported infrequently in the Great Lakes Basin.
 It is most frequently reported in the greater New York City area and in coastal counties of New England.
 It also occurs in the Southeastern U.S. This species may be under-reported due to its similarity to common native grapes.
 It is described as being hardy to Zone 4.
 Wild growing porcelain berry is most likely to be found in areas where the species has been planted as an ornamental.

 Additional invasive species distribution data for specific Great Lakes jurisdictions are available via: